angular/angular/aio/content/guide/image-directive.md

 </code-example>

-The built-in third-party loaders prepend a shared base URL to `src`.
-If you're using one of these loaders (or any other loader that does this), make sure to omit the shared base URL path from `src` to prevent unnecessary duplication.
+If you're using a built-in third-party loader, make sure to omit the base URL path from `src`, as that will be prepended automatically by the loader.

+### Preventing layout shift

+To prevent [image-related layout shifts](https://web.dev/css-web-vitals/#images-and-layout-shifts), the directive enforces that you set the `width` and `height` attributes for each image.

+* For responsive images, the `width` and `height` attributes should reflect the [intrinsic size](https://developer.mozilla.org/en-US/docs/Glossary/Intrinsic_Size) of the image.

-You must also set the `width` and `height` attributes.
-This is done to prevent [image-related layout shifts](https://web.dev/css-web-vitals/#images-and-layout-shifts).
-The `width` and `height` attributes should reflect the [intrinsic size](https://developer.mozilla.org/en-US/docs/Glossary/Intrinsic_Size) of the image.
-During development, the `NgOptimizedImage` warns if it detects that the `width` and `height` attributes have been set incorrectly.
+* For fixed size images, the `width` and `height` attributes should reflect the desired rendered size of the image.
+The aspect ratio of these attributes should always match the intrinsic aspect ratio of the image.

+Note: if you don't know the size of your images, consider using "fill mode" to inherit the size of the parent container (see below).

 ### Marking images as `priority`